 Dyslexia Answers From Visionary Eye Care

-Few situations are more distressing for parents than seeing their kids struggle with their reading and writing skills.
-Dyslexia is perhaps the most infamous such learning/language disorder, but an early diagnosis and prompt response can help patients overcome this threat to their future achievement -- and in many cases of "dyslexia," the problem may actually be an eye or vision disorder.
-Either optometrist on our team here at Visionary Eye Care can administer the necessary tests and make the appropriate recommendations to set your child on the path to easier, more successful learning.
+Few situations are more distressing for parents than seeing their child struggle with reading and writing.
+Dyslexia is perhaps the most well-known learning/language disorder, but an early diagnosis and prompt response can help children overcome this threat to their future achievement.
+And, in many cases of "dyslexia," the problem may actually be an eye or vision disorder.
+Our optometrists here at Visionary Eye Care specialize in diagnosing binocular vision dysfunctions, which frequently mimic dyslexia.
+They can administer the necessary tests and make recommendations to set your child on the path to easier, more successful learning.

 What Is Dyslexia?

 Dyslexia is actually a fairly broad term to describe conditions that interfere with the ability to use written, or in some cases, spoken language normally.
-Since these forms of communication are so critical for understanding and processing our information-rich world, dyslexia is generally classified as a learning disorder.
+Since these forms of communication are critical for understanding and processing our information-rich world, often dyslexia is classified as a learning disorder.
 Dyslexic individuals are born with the condition, which seems to involve abnormalities in the brain's ability to interpret letters or "hear" words correctly.
-Dyslexia isn't related to intelligence, but it can prove a frustrating roadblock to academic achievement and workplace advancement.
+Dyslexia isn't related to intelligence, but can prove to be a frustrating roadblock to academic achievement and workplace advancement.

 - Amblyopia ("lazy eye")